 Candidates should make themselves available on the date(s) specified by the Law Reform Commission if called for interview and should make sure that the contact details specified on the application form are correct.
-Interviews for these posts are likely to be held in September 2022.
+Interviews for these posts are likely to be held mid-October 2023.